A Peek At Big Beef’s Playbook

 The survey was administered to 3,000 adult U.S. residents, whom the investigators divided into groups according to self-reported diet: Those who regularly consume beef, and those who do not (vegetarians, flexitarians, vegans, etc.).
 These alternative dieters reflected predictable demographic characteristics: young, high income, democrat, and concerned with animal welfare and the environment.
 Among all participants from both groups, 1 in 2 reported having eaten beef the previous day, while 1 in 6 reported having eaten a plant-based alternative protein the previous day.

 In the restaurant experiment, investigators examined consumer preferences between beef, chicken, and plant-based offerings under various conditions.
-By changing the price and availability of different offerings, they found that beef demand drops more when the beef price goes up then when the plant-based protein price goes down.
+By changing the price and availability of different offerings, they found that beef demand drops more when the beef price goes up than when the plant-based protein price goes down.
 They found that the average consumer is willing to pay a price for beef that is higher than the current real price, while the price they are willing to pay for a plant-based meal is lower than the current real price.
 Investigators determined that for consumers to be indifferent between a beef meal and a plant-based meal, the plant-based meal would have to cost $1.11 less than the beef meal.

 In the grocery store experiment, investigators ran two scenarios — one in which participants could select only one protein and one in which participants could select as many proteins as they wished in whatever amounts they wished.
 Investigators learned that most participants who selected a plant-based protein also selected beef.
 They also found that participants who regularly consume beef are more price-sensitive than those following an alternative diet.
 This indicates that those who regularly consume beef are more willing to switch to cheaper products as their preferred product becomes more expensive.